sparkfabrik/sparkdock/README.md

 * Start dnsdock container alongside dnsmasq proxy resolver
 * Docker toolbox (MacOSX only)
 * Install and configure docker-machine-nfs (MacOSX only)
-* Install a launchscript to automatically start the docker vm (MacOSX)
+* Install a launchscript to automatically start the docker vm (MacOSX only)

 ##